 PPC is a data heavy field and built around optimization.
 The ad platforms collect data on the associated metrics and allow one to optimize your account as needed to increase your sales or leads, decrease your non-converting spend, and get more bang for your buck.

-Pieces of an AdWords Account
+Pieces of a Google Ads Account

 The highest-level grouping is the campaign.
 Each campaign has its own settings, budget, and organization.
 Note that almost all ad network, delivery, ad scheduling, frequency capping, and bid type settings are set at the campaign level.
 You can devote certain campaigns to specific themes such as brand, products, geographic or language targeting, ad types, or device targeting.
 Typically, you want to avoid over-segmenting your campaigns but if you do, you can use shared budgets among campaigns to allow your money to be spread semi-evenly.
 Groupings should come naturally and be organized by how you would like to spend your budget or different product or service types you would like to target.

 Under the umbrella of campaigns are the ad groups, which contain less settings and are designed primarily for keyword or audience segmentation.
 An example of grouping ad groups could entail a campaign for basketball shoes, another for baseball cleats, and a third campaign for casual shoes.
 This eases the burden on your ad manager, as will be able to quickly find and access the relevant parts of their account with greater clarity.

 Ad Groups are the smaller containers that exist within each campaign.
 They are called ad groups because they contain a group of keywords that trigger the same group of ads.